Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ### 3D Measurements

 Next, after deciding what component/part of the drone we are going to latch onto, we need to accurately measure that area of the drone in order to properly design a mounting solution that actually fits well.
-For hobbyists like me, the usual go-to tool would be a simple caliper, however, if I had the actual 3D model of the drone accessible in my modeling app, it would make life significantly easier.
+Normally I'd grab a caliper and start measuring, but finding a scanned 3D model online saved me a ton of trial-and-error.
 Luckily, a quick search in some 3D repositories landed me in [this Thingiverse webpage][dji-avata-model] featuring the DJI Avata body scanned for us by the good soul [goshes][goshes-thingiverse].

 I loaded the scanned object into my 3D modeling app (SolidWorks) and extracted the exact contour I needed for my mounting solution to fit.
 This little trick with 3D scanned objects is extremely useful and saved me at least a few iterations of caliper measuring, printing and testing the mount fit vs. real drone body.